natysoz/Ramzor/README.md

 # Ramzor
 Ramzor - Demo Bitcoin wallet

-Demo: (If your a job seeker its better use Chrome tools and see the app in Iphone X and Pixel 2XL sizes) https://bitwallet-d3b56.firebaseapp.com
+Demo: (If your HR recruiter its better use Chrome tools and see the app in Iphone X and Pixel 2XL sizes) https://bitwallet-d3b56.firebaseapp.com

 My Design: